hgl/nixverse/doc/reference.md

 ## Defining Custom Lib Functions

-You can create a `lib.nix` or `lib/default.nix` file at various places that contains an attribute set or a function returning an attribute set, and their deeply merged value can be accessed in `node.nix`, `group.nix` or configuration files from the `lib'` argument.

-Files under `nodes/<node>`, `nodes/<group>/common` or `nodes/<group>/<node>` have access to lib functions defined from

-- The flake directory.
-- The node's parent and ancestor groups' `common` directories.
-- The node's own directory.

-With latter ones overriding preceding ones.
+The custom lib, available to configuration files from the `lib'` argument, is defined at `lib/default.nix` or `lib.nix`.

-If the file contains a function, the following arguments are available:
+If the file evaluates to a function, the following arguments are available:

-- `lib`: `nixpkgs`' lib functions.
-Which `nixpkgs` input gets used is determined by the node accessing the `lib'` argument.
+- `lib`: lib from the `nixpkgs-unstable`' flake input.
 - `lib'`: the custom lib itself.
-Only its own lib functions and those defined in parent directories are available.
-- `inputs`: same as the node's `inputs` argument.
-The input names are determined by the node accessing the `lib'` argument.

-The `lib'` argument in the flake directory's lib file by default refer to itself, but if the `inheritLib` [Nixverse option](#nixverse-options) is `true`, it also contains [Nixverse's lib functions](../lib/default.nix).
+- `inputs`: your flake inputs.
+Notice unlike the `inputs` argument offers to modules, the flake inputs are not renamed.

 Examples: